Wilberforce (NSW)

 The employment landscape in Wilberforce shows performance that lags behind national averages across key labour market indicators

 Wilberforce has a balanced workforce with both white and blue collar jobs.
-The construction sector is notably represented, with an unemployment rate of 4.8% as per AreaSearch's aggregation of statistical area data.
+Notably, the construction sector is prominent.
+The unemployment rate in Wilberforce was 4.9%, according to AreaSearch's statistical area data aggregation.

 Frequently Asked Questions - Employment